nanomq/nanomq/README.md

   --log_syslog  <true|false> Enable/Disable syslog output (default: false)
 ```

-- `start`, `restart`, and `stop` command is mandatory as it indicates whether you want to start a new broker, or replace an existing broker with a new one, or stop a running broker;
+- `start`, `restart`, `reload` and `stop` command is mandatory as it indicates whether you want to start a new broker, or replace an existing broker with a new one, or stop a running broker;

   If `stop` is chosen, no other arguments are needed, and an existing running broker will be stopped: